nathanfletcher/DPGA_Technical_Test_NF/README.md

 ## Step 1
  - Run `yarn install` and `yarn build` to install node modules and build the admin interface
  - Run `strapi start` to launch the web app and visit `localhost:1337` to create your admin account
+ - login to the admin interface by going to `http://localhost1337/admin`

 ## Step 2
  - Create the 2 sample google form exactly like: